CVSS 9.8 CVE-2023-25136

 main()

-SSH-MITM has the PoC integrated as an audit command, which can be used with following arguments:
+SSH-MITM has the PoC integrated as an audit command:

 $ ssh-mitm audit CVE-2023-25136 --host 192.168.0.1